 The state accommodates different learning styles and schedules, so up to 15 of these hours can be obtained through video or virtual experiences.

 Most bachelor’s degree programs and all Educator Preparation Programs (EPPs) emphasize this hands-on experience.
-If you enroll in an EPP, you’ll need to complete at least 350 hours of student teaching.
+If you enroll in an EPP, you must complete at least 350 hours of student teaching.

 3. Pass required certification tests